 When you walk around on land, you are walking on top of Earth’s rocky crust.
 Below the crust is another thick layer of rock.
 These layers form Earth’s tectonic plates and when those plates collide with each other, they often form mountains.

-To find out more about how mountains form, I visited my friend Julie Menard, a professor in environmental sciences at Washington State University who is very curious about geology.
+To find out about how mountains form, I visited my friend Julie Menard, a professor at Washington State University who is very curious about geology.

 “When the collision happens, one plate will not simply go on top of another,” she said.
 “The plates will just push against each other and over a long period of time a mountain will form.”